GINA 2025. Summary of the 2025 GINA Stratetegy Report

 Treatment of asthma in children aged 5 years and younger

-The GINA Strategy Report 2025 updates the therapeutic approach to asthma in children under 5 years of age (see treatment figure below) with a confirmed diagnosis, highlighting the limited availability of options for children who present asthma symptoms on ≤2 days per week and have no history of severe episodes.
-New alternatives are currently being investigated, such as low-dose ICS-formoterol as an anti-inflammatory reliever therapy in this age group.
+The GINA Strategy Report 2025 updates the therapeutic approach to asthma in children under 5 years of age with a confirmed diagnosis (see treatment figure).
+It highlights the limited availability of options for children who present asthma symptoms on ≤2 days per week and have no history of severe episodes.
+Researchers are currently investigating new treatment alternatives.
+One of them is low-dose ICS-formoterol as an anti-inflammatory reliever therapy in this age group.

 Exacerbations in children aged 5 years or younger: new saturation threshold, nebulized magnesium